 A highpoint of my recent visits to Punjab was my visit to several langars – from Guru Ram Das Langar at Golden Temple to the Langar at Tarn Taran to the Langars of unknown Gurudwaras on the way from one city to the other.
 I realized a hearty meal requires nothing more than a dal and a roti.
 But that meal has to be made with a lot of love.
 The Maa ki Dal at any Langar tastes as delicious as the other.
-A sevadar at a Langar told me, “No fixed proportion of onion, garlic, green chilli but a fixed proportion of love is what makes Langar ki Dal.”
+A sevadar at a Langar had told me, “No fixed proportion of onion, garlic, green chilli but a fixed proportion of love is what makes Langar ki Dal.”

-His words reverberated in my mind ever since I came back.
-Kali Dal, Dal Makhani etc can easily be made at home or ordered but what about Langar Ki dal?
-I had ready provisions of the black urad dal, the channa dal, onion,tomatoes and what ever but I stopped short of trying it at home.
+Kali Dal and Dal Makhani etc can easily be made at home or ordered but Langar Ki dal is a tad bit different.
+I had ready provisions of the black urad dal, the channa dal, onion,tomatoes and but for day I stopped short of trying to make it at home.

-For Langar ki dal everything is chopped coarsely but with love.
-Chopped onion in thick uneven strips, crushed garlic, ginger and green chilli to a grainy texture.The tomatoes were chopped .
+For Langar ki dal everything is chopped coarsely but with love.I chopped the onions in thick uneven strips, crushed garlic, ginger and green chilli to a coarse texture.The tomatoes were also chopped .

-Boiled the two dals with salt, turmeric, ginger and garlic shreds.
+I boiled the two dals with salt, turmeric, ginger and garlic shreds.

 The Langar ki Dal ceased to be just a dal, it became a reflection of the most basic needs of living – food and love.
 The making of it strengthened my sensibilities and sharpened my beliefs in chance meetings and destinies which are pre written for us all.